Johnny Moss: Personal life and legacy

 Moss's wife was Virgie, who was from West Texas.

 One of Moss's strategies for tournament poker was survival in the early stages.
 As the tournament goes on and blinds increase, his strategy was to test opponents with aggression and bigger pots.

 Moss outlined his strategies in a slim 1950 book, "How to Win at Poker" The publisher's foreword demurs that there is any such person as "John Moss," stating that the name hides the identity of "a very astute midwest poker player."
 Further biographical details confirm that the author is indeed Moss.

 Fellow professional Doyle Brunson put Moss on his Mount Rushmore of poker players, along with Puggy Pearson, Sailor Roberts, and Chip Reese.

 An authorized autobiography on Moss, which is called Champion of Champions, was written by Don Jenkins.

+Moss coined the phrase "It's no disgrace to go broke".